HarsimarSinghG/Football_Analysis_ML/README.md

 The training dataset is under license of Roboflow and it can be obtained at the following link: https://universe.roboflow.com/roboflow-jvuqo/football-players-detection-3zvbc/dataset/1

+YOLO was used to train a model from the training dataset of roboflow.

 I have provided only a single sample for the training dataset in this repo.
 However, if you could please contact me at my email [simar@mail.utoronto.ca](url), I can provide you access to my private repo that contains the trained model weights and final video for test dataset.